Victoria Aihar

-Victoria Aihar (Montevideo, 19 April 1978), is a Uruguayan web designer, programmer and author.
+Victoria Aihar (born 19 April 1978) is a Uruguayan web designer, programmer and author.

 She studied at Crandon Institute, and also studied English, French and Arabic.
 She graduated as a Web designer in 2001, and she is currently working as a programmer and a writer.
 She got married in 2000.
 She published her erotic novels under a pseudonym.
 Her books have been edited and published by Editorial Planeta in countries like Spain.
 The book «"Un café no se le niega a nadie"» during its presale has reached the 7th place among the bestseller ranking by Amazon Spain, even above the bestseller and sequel to "Fifty Shades of Grey" by Erika James.